zixinh/moral-salience-prediction/README.md

 # moral-salience-modelling
-This project aims to develop a model that can simulate an indiviual's moral salience system.
+This project aims to develop a model that can simulate an individual's moral salience system.

 keywords: moral foundations theory/hierachical attention networks/bert